A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences: Abstract

 where $s$, $W^+$ and $W^-$ are respectively the scalar curvature, the self-dual and anti-self-dual Weyl curvatures.
-We give a complete characterization of closed $4$-dimensional Einstein metrics with semi-definite sectional curvature saturating this pointwise inequality.
-We then present further consequences of this circle of ideas, in particular to the study of the geography of non-positively curved closed Einstein and K\"ahler-Einstein $4$-manifolds.
+We give a complete characterization of closed $4$-dimensional Einstein manifolds with semi-definite sectional curvature realizing the (pointwise) equality case of this inequality.
+We then present further consequences of this circle of ideas, in particular to the study of the geometry and topology of non-positively curved closed Einstein and K\"ahler-Einstein $4$-manifolds.
 In the K\"ahler-Einstein case, we obtain a \emph{sharp} Gromov-L\"uck type inequality.

 \quad\\